temidataspot/patient-readmission-risk/README.md

 1. **“Non-fast-forward” push rejection**

    * **Symptom**: `git push` was rejected because remote had updates absent locally.
-   * **Fix**: Commit local changes first, then integrate the remote history (we used a rebase), resolve any conflicts, and push again.
+   * **Fix**: Commit local changes first, then integrate the remote history (used a rebase), resolve any conflicts, and push again.
 The repo history now includes both sides.

 ---